-Termination Without Cause or Termination Resignation

-Executive Benefits and Resignation Following a Death or Termination other than

-Payments Upon for Good Change of Change of Disability for Cause for Good
+Executive Benefits and Payments Upon Termination Without Cause or Resignation for Good Termination Following a Change of Change of Death or Disability Termination for Cause Resignation other than for Good

 Termination Reason (\$) Control (\$) Control (\$) (\$) (\$) Reason (\$)

 Cash Compensation:

-Base Salary 377,011 (1) 377,011 (1) 0 0 0 0
+Base Salary 403,402 (1) 403,402 (1) 0 0 0 0

-Cash Incentive 0 (2) 0 (2) 0 0 0 0
+Cash Incentive 43,888 (2) 43,888 (2) 0 0 0 0

 Long-term Incentives:

 Acceleration of Unvested Stock Options and Restricted Stock

-Units 0 1,288,014 (3) 0 (4) 0 0 0
+Units 0 2,182,389 (3) 0 (4) 0 0 0

-Total: 377,011 1,665,025 0 (4) 0 0 0
+Total: 447,290 2,629,679 0 (4) 0 0 0

 - (1) Mr. Cave's severance payment following a termination without Cause or a resignation for Good Reason is equal to one year of annual base salary.
-His base salary at the end of fiscal 2010 was \$377,011. - (2) This amount anticipates that Mr. Cave is entitled to any bonus earned but unpaid in previous cycles and a pro rata portion of his bonus, if any, for the then current performance cycle based on achievement of the applicable performance criteria.
-For purposes of this column, we have assumed that Mr. Cave's date of termination was as of December 31, 2012.
-The cash incentive program for 2012 was cancelled and no incentive bonus amounts were payable. - (3) Assumes that the vesting of outstanding awards has occurred due to a termination of employment upon or following a Change of Control as described above under "Equity Acceleration upon a Change of Control."
+His base salary at the end of fiscal 2013 was \$403,402. - (2) This amount anticipates that Mr. Cave is entitled to any bonus earned but unpaid in previous cycles and a pro rata portion of his bonus, if any, for the then current performance cycle based on achievement of the applicable performance criteria.
+For purposes of this column, we have assumed that Mr. Cave's date of termination was as of December 31, 2013 and that his cash incentive bonus for the second half of 2013 was earned but unpaid at that time.
+Mr. Cave's cash incentive bonus for the second half of 2013 was \$43,888. - (3) Assumes that the vesting of outstanding awards has occurred due to a termination of employment upon or following a Change of Control as described above under "Equity Acceleration upon a Change of Control."
 This amount denotes the incremental difference between the market value and the exercise price (if any) of unvested options or RSUs for which vesting might be accelerated. - (4) The Board has the discretion to accelerate the vesting of outstanding awards upon a Change of Control as described above under "Equity Acceleration upon a Change of Control."
 If the vesting of all outstanding awards were to be accelerated, the amount would be as set forth in the column titled "Termination Following a Change of Control" and described in footnote (3).